-As an industry-leading catheter manufacturer, DUKE Extrusion has produces custom steerable catheters—often called deflectable catheters—that meet your unique specifications.
+As an industry-leading catheter manufacturer, DUKE Extrusion has produced custom steerable catheters—often called deflectable catheters—that meet your unique specifications.

-Steerable catheter delivery systems help to guide catheters, stent delivery systems, and therapeutic devices into the target location, and are particularly suited for navigating torturous anatomy.
-Common applications for steerable catheters include electrophysiology mapping, ultrasound imaging, general imaging, mitral valve repair, site-specific radiation, steerable balloon systems, and stent delivery systems.
+Steerable catheter delivery systems help to guide catheters, stent delivery systems, and therapeutic devices into the target location and are particularly suited for navigating tortuous anatomy.
+Typical applications for steerable catheters include electrophysiology mapping, ultrasound imaging, general imaging, mitral valve repair, site-specific radiation, steerable balloon systems, and stent delivery systems.

 DUKE’s Steerable Catheters